ZZ Top For President '84

 The Wicker Breakdown:

-- We then got an update on the Countdown '84 stunt where at this point the Reverend Jesse Jackson was holding a very strong lead with about ten times the amount of votes than the person in second place.
-Guido Sarducci also checks in at this time where he admits to preferring MTV voting over the actual election so he throws ZZ Top into the mix and gives out a number for the audience to vote for them as well.
+We then got an update on the Countdown '84 stunt where at this point the Reverend Jesse Jackson was holding a solid lead with about ten times the amount of votes than the person in second place.
+Guido Sarducci also checks in at this time where he admits to preferring MTV voting over the actual election, so he throws ZZ Top into the mix and gives out a number for the audience to vote for them as well.